D4n13j/MetroSteam/README.md

 ## Credits
 * [Dom](https://github.com/minischetti) for creating the original Metro skin, which has been the reference point for many parts of my remake.
+* [Rose] (https://github.com/RoseTheFlower) for remaking original Metro skin, so it's possible to use it with new UI framework.
 * [PhantomGamers](https://github.com/PhantomGamers) for creating the first tool to allow skinning, SFP.
 * [RedSigma](https://github.com/redsigma) for creating a custom skin for the chat and friends windows, which I used as an early template.
 * [Sims](https://github.com/suchmememanyskill) for ideas and code examples related to animating the Steam menu, to the dynamic placement of the repositioned bottom bar buttons, and to the context menu borders.